SharePoint and AllyMatter solve different problems. Here’s how to decide which one your team actually needs.

 Setup and adoption: where the reality sets in

 SharePoint implementations are rarely quick.
-Scoping the architecture, configuring permissions, building approval workflows through Power Automate, and training users each take meaningful time before the system is actually usable; and that’s before user training.
+Scoping the architecture, configuring permissions, building approval workflows through Power Automate, and training users each take meaningful time before the system is usable.

-That timeline isn’t a flaw exactly; it reflects how open-ended the platform is.
-You’re making architectural decisions from scratch: how to structure site collections, which content types to configure, how to handle permissions across departments, whether to use Power Automate for approvals or build something custom.
-Every organization ends up building a slightly different thing
+That timeline reflects how open-ended the platform is.
+You make architectural decisions from scratch: how to structure site collections, which content types to configure, how to handle permissions across departments, whether to build approvals in Power Automate or custom.
+Every organization ends up building a slightly different thing.

-Adoption is where it gets worse.
-G2 user reviews tell a clear story.
-Difficult setup, understanding difficulty, and inefficient searching account for 90 mentions across verified reviews, while ease of use leads the pros at 112 mentions, almost all tied to Microsoft 365 integration*.
+Adoption is where it gets harder.
+G2 reviews tell a consistent story: difficult setup, a steep learning curve, and inefficient search are the recurring complaints, while the top praise is almost always tied to Microsoft 365 integration.
 The platform works well for people already inside that ecosystem.
 For everyone else, the friction is real.

 AllyMatter is opinionated by design.
-There are defined structures for documents, user roles, and workflows.
-You’re configuring something purpose-built rather than constructing it from components.
-Teams can get operational much faster, and day-to-day management, adding users, updating permissions, running approval flows, doesn’t require IT to be in the loop.
+There are defined structures for documents, roles, and workflows, so you configure something purpose-built rather than construct it from parts.
+The core workspace is ready in about five minutes, and day-to-day management (adding users, updating tag-based access, running approval flows) does not need IT in the loop.

-Worth being honest about though: if your SharePoint environment is already functioning well within a Microsoft 365 setup, rebuilding for its own sake rarely makes sense.
-The real question is whether what you have is actually serving your documentation and compliance needs, or just storing files.
+Worth being honest: if your SharePoint environment already works well inside Microsoft 365, rebuilding for its own sake rarely makes sense.
+The real question is whether what you have is serving your documentation and compliance needs, or just storing files.

 Who should choose AllyMatter